Meet the 2024-2025National Student Advisory Council

 Nevada

-Logan Edmiston (he/him) is a rising sophomore at Pinecrest Academy Sloan Canyon in Las Vegas, Nevada.
-He is a member of the Work2BeWell education team and a leader in several organizations in his community, including NHS, student council, and Boy Scouts.
-Logan currently serves as the Social Media Manager for his NHS chapter, Class Historian, and Boy Scout troop Senior Patrol Leader!
+Logan Edmiston (he/him) is a rising Junior at Pinecrest Academy Sloan Canyon in Las Vegas, Nevada.
+He is Co-Lead of the Work2BeWell education team and a leader in several organizations in his community, including NHS, student council, and Boy Scouts.
+Logan currently serves as the President for his NHS chapter, Student Body Historian, and boy scout troop Senior Patrol Leader!

 Logan became passionate about mental health after the passing of one of his friends during freshman year.
 His passion for mental health grew after experiencing personal challenges and witnessing how mental health issues affect those around him.